 As you know most people like cow milk compared to goat milk.
 So it’s better to know who will be your buyer.

-Don’t depends on others make sure you have sustainable goat milk buyer in your market.
+Don’t depend on others make sure you have sustainable goat milk buyers in your market.

 So deeply analyze market trends, consumer preferences, and potential competitors.